-The Compensation Committee reviewed a comparison of our CEO's annual total compensation in fiscal year 2017 to that of all other Company employees for the same period.
+The Compensation Committee reviewed a comparison of our CEO's annual total compensation in fiscal year 2018 to that of all other Company employees for the same period.

 Identification of Median Employee.
-The Median Employee was identified by examining the Company's payroll records for all individuals, excluding the CEO, who were actively employed by the Company on December 31, 2017 (whether employed on a full-time, part-time, or seasonal basis).
-As of this date, the Company employed 273 individuals.
+The Median Employee was identified by examining the Company's payroll records for all individuals, excluding the Company's CEO and the CEO of the Company's subsidiary, The Farmers & Merchants State Bank, who were actively employed by the Company on December 31, 2018 (whether employed on a full-time, part-time, or seasonal basis).
+As of this date, the Company employed 297 individuals.
 For such employees, no assumptions, adjustments, or estimates with respect to total cash compensation were made.
-Wages and salaries were not annualized for those employees that were not employed for the full year of 2017.
+Wages and salaries were not annualized for those employees that were not employed for the full year of 2018.

 Pay Elements.
-For simplicity, the Company's contribution to the 401(k) profit sharing plan and the medical benefits provided were excluded as all employees including the CEO are offered the exact same benefits and the Company utilizes the Internal Revenue Service safe harbor provision for 401(k) discrimination testing.
-Additionally, the Group Term Life Insurance and Accidental Death and Dismemberment benefits were excluded as these benefits cover all employees though the benefit would differ based on age and base salary.
+The Company's contribution to the 401(k) profit sharing plan and the medical benefits provided are included as all employees including the CEO are offered the exact same benefits and the Company utilizes the Internal Revenue Service safe harbor provision for 401(k) discrimination testing.
+Additionally, the Group Term Life Insurance and Accidental Death and Dismemberment benefits were included as these benefits cover all employees though the benefit would differ based on age and base salary.

-The Median Employee identified is not an Officer of the Company and thus is not eligible for compensation elements available to Officers.
+The Median Employee identified is not an Officer of the Company and thus is not eligible for all compensation elements available to Officers.
 As a Director of the Company, Mr. Siebenmorgen is paid director fees separately.
+And, as a Director of the Company, Mr. Eller's director fees are included in annual base salary.